 British Airways Visa Signature Card from Chase

-The British Airways Visa Signature Card from Chase has a welcome bonus of 50,000 British Airways Avios.
+The British Airways Visa Signature Card from Chase has a nice welcome bonus.
 Plus, there are other benefits and statement credits that offset the annual fee of $95 if you’re able to utilize them.
 A recent enhancement to this card is the reimbursement of some fuel surcharges and fees on award tickets.
 This is a Chase 5/24 card.

 The earn rate is 3 Avios per dollar for purchases with British Airways, Iberia, LEVEL, or Aer Lingus, 2 Avios per dollar on hotels, and 1 per dollar on other purchases.

 Another notable benefit is the opportunity to earn a Travel Together ticket.
 Every calendar year you make $30,000 in purchases on your British Airways Visa card, you’ll earn a Travel Together Ticket good for two years.

 Award ticket fee reimbursement benefit: you will receive up to $200 as a statement credit on award tickets up to 3 times a year.